How often do you pray about the words of your mouth and the meditations of your heart?

 be acceptable in your sight,

 It’s an excellent prayer for one’s soul.
 But what led David, the mighty man of God, to pray in this manner?
 What’s the context of this prayer of one who had been described as a man after God’s heart?

 My friend, Dr. Dan Woods, publicly asked this question some time back.
 “Why is the benediction of Psalm 19:14 so rarely presented in the context of the preceding two verses?”

 A basic understanding of context makes everything better.
 Even before the set up of verses 12 and 13, which led to the cry of David’s heart for sanctifying grace, there’s more context to keep in mind.

 David began this Psalm with a view of the Heavens, and a logical progression follows.
 By watching the skies, his mediations soon turn to the Creator of Heaven and Earth.
 The greatness of the Creator then leads him to ponder the beauty of the Word of God.

 Meditation on the Word of God humbled David.
-This servant of God soon saw the progression that could land him in sins powerful grip.
-From personal weaknesses to doing that which he knew better than to do, David knew his propensity to sin willfully.
+This servant of God soon saw the progression that could land him in sin’s powerful grip.
+From personal weaknesses to doing what he knew better than to do, David knew his propensity to sin willfully.

-As he spoke of presumptuous sin, David’s knowledge of God’s Word was the critical factor.
+As he spoke of presumptuous sin, David’s knowledge of God’s Word was critical.
 Grace taught him to avoid willfully transgressing God’s will.
 He also knew the inner weakness of his psyche.